PeDiot/nba_machine_learning/README.md

 ## Workflow

-The method we use to split the data into is to randomly select 70% of the dates we have in our data.
-Then we build the train data set using these 70% dates and the test data set is associated to the remaining dates.
+The method we use to split the data is to randomly select 70% of the dates we have in our data.
+Then we build the train data set using these 70% dates and the test data set is made of the remaining dates.

 Once the data set split, the following ML algorithms are trained, then tested: